 Melissa Rifkin, a registered dietitian at Montefiore Medical Center in New York, warns against microwave popcorn.
 “It’s not healthy eating out of a bag anymore,” Rifkin says.
-According to the New Hampshire Department of Health and Human Services, microwave popcorn bags are often lined with a chemical called perfluorooctanesulfonic acid, which has been shown to affect fertility, cancer risk, and kidney function in animal and some human studies.
+According to research published in NLM in 2020, microwave popcorn bags are often lined with a chemical called perfluorooctane sulfonic acid (PFOS), which has been shown to affect fertility, cancer risk, and kidney function in animal and some human studies.
 To be safe, make your own popcorn using a popcorn machine or just a pot at home.

-According to Forbes, a Grande Mocha Frappuccino made with whole milk has 19 grams of fat and 480 calories.
+According to Starbucks, a Grande Mocha Cookie Crumble Frappuccino made with whole milk has 23 grams of fat and 470 calories (including the mocha-drizzled whipping cream).
 In comparison, according to Livestrong, a large fast-food burger with all of the condiments tallies in at 438 calories.
 So why waste a quarter of your suggested daily calories on a sugary drink that offers no nutritional value?
 We say either pick a “splurge” item with at least some nutritional benefit, like a burger, or forgo your Starbucks Frap in favor of an iced coffee with almond milk.